 Protecting What Matters

 Many investors have found that installing one of these systems is less expensive that recovering from fire and smoke damage.

 Each year, tenant fires are a reality for thousands of people in the U.S..
 Installation of a simple fire suppression canister system could protect an owner’s investment and reduce risk.
 According to the Top 5 Causes of Apartment Fires | ApartmentGuide.com website, the main cause of tenant fire stems from cooking, and accounted for $1.4 billion in loss.

 For example, danger of cooktop grease fires can be virtually eliminated by simple, magnetic installation of the StoveTop FireStop, the original cooking fire suppressor that puts out unattended grease fires automatically.
 “The fuel-based system is only triggered by direct, sustained contact with a flame, so there is no chance of a false alarm.
 Once deployed, the non-toxic, fire-suppressing powder can be cleaned up with a wet rag and a vacuum.”

 StoveTop FireStop reports that they offer wholesale pricing for real estate investors interested in making bulk orders for their properties.
 Any reduction of fire risk, especially one that stops a stove fire at the source, is cost effective.
 Being proactive in fire prevention just makes good sense.

-For a better idea of how these suppression systems work and the different options available, take a look at the three models that Stovetop Firestop offers, but also review what Fire Pros and Guardian have to offer.
+For a better idea of how these fire suppression systems work and the different options available, take a look at the three models that Stovetop Firestop offers, but also review what Fire Pros and Guardian have to offer.